T’was the night after Thanksgiving, when all through the town,

 No stockings, or Santa or season’s joy could be found.

-No people were singing, not even one sound.
+No people were singing, not one single sound.

-at big box stores where workers were too busy to care.
+at crowded mall stores with workers too busy to care.

 We looked at each other and exclaimed with a tear,